Purchases through our links may earn us a commission.

-Let’s start with the best budget motherboard for the Core i5-12600K.
+Let’s start with the best budget motherboard for i5-12600K.
 The Gigabyte Z690 UD DDR4 isn’t the cheapest Z690 motherboard, but it is the cheapest we recommend getting for the 12600K.

 The main reason for our recommendation is a capable VRM (sixteen 60A CPU phases) coupled with decent VRM heatsinks.
 In other words, you should have no issues running an overclocked 12600k on this board.
 When it comes to memory support, the Z690 UD supports DDR4 memory up to 5133 MT/s.

 The board features three PCIe 4.0 M.2 slots and six SATA III ports.
 The audio codec used isn’t clearly labeled (only mentioned as Realtek audio codec), so it’s safe to say that we’re talking about a budget audio solution here.
 At least you get 2.5Gb LAN.
 And if you need wireless connectivity, the AC version of this board comes with Wi-Fi 6 and Bluetooth 5.2.